Shuffle/Shuffle-docs/docs/organizations.md

 ![Organization view](https://github.com/frikky/shuffle-docs/blob/master/assets/admin_example-1.png?raw=true)

 ### Cloud Synchronization
-Cloud synchronization is a feature used to get more capabilities on-premises that otherwise wouldn't be possible.
-These range from scalability to collaboration and accessibility.
-The goal is to give access to features that otherwise are impossible to get otherwise.
+Cloud synchronization is a FREE feature used to get more capabilities on-premises, that otherwise wouldn't be possible.
+These range from scalability to collaboration, support, public workflow generation, accessibility and more.
+The goal is to give access to features that otherwise are impossible to build in a location solution.
 See [Hybrid Features](#hybrid_features) for more info.

-**Of note:**
-* We will NOT send ANY of your data to the cloud.
-Not even your local organizations name or description.
-This is purely a system to give access to extra features that can work on a general scale.

 ![Cloud sync features](https://github.com/frikky/shuffle-docs/blob/master/assets/admin_example-2.png?raw=true)